MEETING SUSTAINABILITY GOALS

 As more and more people choose to live, work and play in sustainable communities, mass timber is playing a significant role in the new built environment.
 As producers of mass timber, we directly support this new eco-system.
 We align with the United Nations’ Sustainable Development Goals framework and Principles of Responsible Investment for buildings around the globe.
 Through our products and services, we support our customers in meeting green building certifications.

 • Research collaboration

-We support sustainable communities through the creation of lower carbon footprint commercial and residential buildings
+We support communities through the creation of lower carbon footprints for commercial and residential buildings

 • Passive House